Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 Software is the most automated production where copying, scaling, installation, and updates are clickable.

 <table><tr valign="top"><td>
- <p>A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot to supervise the work and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for carpentry ...<br />
+ <p>A construction engineer, whose modeling tasks are interlaced with stirring concrete, who is up and there on the spot to supervise the work and for master classes in laying bricks and blocks, knows tectonics vs. mechanics of materials as well as electrics with electronics, is licensed to operate excavators and cranes, may inspect constructions for cracks, interviews candidates for woodworking ...<br />
 ... must be a fantastic creature &mdash; but a usual Jack-of-all-trades in software teams where construction places are open 🕙24x7 💻laptop.</p>
   <p>Building education and  activities are very narrow and regulated (also legally).
 IT indulges formalities of schooling.</p>
  </td><td width="30%">